chrisadesign/chrisadesign.github.io/_posts/2023-11-08-ScotGov-Prototype-Kit-Plugin.md

 Once you have a version of the prototype kit installed,
 - open a terminal window at that folder and run `npm i scotgov-prototype-plugin`
 - create a `settings.scss` file in `app/assets/sass` and add `$govuk-global-styles: false;` to it
-- open `app/views/layouts/main.html` and change the line `{% extends "govuk-prototype-kit/layouts/govuk-branded.njk" %}` to `{% extends "/scotgov-prototype-plugin/scotgov-template.njk" %}`
+- open `app/views/layouts/main.html` and change the extend from `"govuk-prototype-kit/layouts/govuk-branded.njk"` to `"/scotgov-prototype-plugin/scotgov-template.njk"`
 - run `npm run dev` as usual

 That should get you up and running, the ScotDS has a different structure and class names so you'll want to copy update the default code in the index file, something like: